bloomreach/brxm/crisp/README.md

     resourceServiceBroker.getResourceDataCache("demoProductCatalogs").clear();
 ```

-- Convenient property access by relative path through ```Resource#getValue(String relPath)```.
+- Document how to use convenient property access by relative path through ```Resource#getValue(String relPath)```.
-- TODO: Javadocs and documentation (how to configure json api rest service backend, caching, OAuth2 configuration, how to add custom ```ResourceResolver``` for non-JSON-API backends such as RDBMS, NoSQL Database, etc.)
+- Javadocs and documentation (how to configure json api rest service backend, caching, OAuth2 configuration, how to add custom ```ResourceResolver``` for non-JSON-API backends such as RDBMS, NoSQL Database, etc.)
-- TODO: Web-hook example
+- Web-hook example

 ## Build and install the module itself into local maven repository